Time It Right and Save

-Right now, you can start to plan and get in practice (TOU tips), so you can take advantage of Time-of-Use Rates to lower your electric bills by conserving and shifting consumption from peak to off-peak hours.
-Rates for electricity used during off-peak hours will be 30% lower than during peak times.
+Use these helpful TOU tips, to take advantage of Time-of-Use Rates to lower your electric bills by conserving and shifting consumption from peak to off-peak hours.
+Rates for electricity used during off-peak hours are 35% lower than during peak times.

 Summer Peak Hours